Related rights: Performers rights in the United States of America

 The US Copyright Statute does not explicitly recognize a copyright that is vested in the performer for their work.
 Therefore as a matter of statutory law, a performer, being either an actor, dancer, sportsperson or musician cannot claim a separate copyright.

 The 9th Circuit Court of Appeals in Garcia v.
 Google however found that the absence of a statutory provision conferring an independent copyright on the performance did not imply that performances were not entitled to a protection.
 The Court observed that if the originality threshold, as was enunciated by the SCOTUS in Feist was met, then such original performances be in musical, dramatic or other performances were entitled to copyright, if they were themselves not unauthorized or otherwise infringing.
-It is important to note that Court did not consider the fact that the performance of a work was itself a covered right under copyright to be repugnant with the conclusion that performers could enjoy copyright protection.
+Court did not consider the fact that the performance of a work was itself a covered right under copyright to be repugnant with the conclusion that performers could enjoy copyright protection.

 Despite the recognition of copyrights in performances, the US, for various stated reasons, is still not Party to the Rome Convention.
 Unlike many other Trade Agreements, the Rome Convention allows for reciprocity and the failure of the US to ratify the Rome Convention has disentitled various American performers to copyright protection in other jurisdictions.
 The US does not explicitly recognize the related rights as a distinct category of copyright protection.
 As a consequence a host of remedies that would be available under the Copyright Statutes in different jurisdictions are sought through other common law remedies.

 Fixation of Live Performances

 Remedies for unauthorized fixation of performances are sought under the common law right of publicity.
 The SCOTUS in Zacchini v.
 Scripps-Howard Broadcasting Co ruled that the Ohio State Legislation gave an individual the right to possess autonomy over the dissemination of their performance.
 Accordingly the Court held that the unauthorized recording and live telecasting of an individual's "human cannonball" performance was in violation of the right of publicity.
-It is important to note that this did not imply an unambiguous Performer's Right as the Court found that the unauthorized performance of the Plaintiff's entire work, in the absence of fair remuneration, was the only situation in which the Performer's "right to publicity" was violated.
+This did not imply an unambiguous Performer's Right as the Court found that the unauthorized performance of the Plaintiff's entire work, in the absence of fair remuneration, was the only situation in which the Performer's "right to publicity" was violated.
 It therefore remains to be seen whether the fixation of a portion of the performance would violate such a right.

 While the source of the right was founded in the law of unfair trade practices, Courts in the United States have found that the doctrine of Fair Use nevertheless applied to the fixation of live performances.
 Accordingly in Italian Book Company v.
 ABC it was observed that small portions of live performances that were captured to communicate the mood and feel of an event were protected as it was fair use of the live performances.